-How long does it take to set up and tear down the layout?
+How long did it take to set up and tear down the layout?

-How often does the ORS layout go to NMRA Conventions?
+How often did the ORS layout go to NMRA Conventions?

-We figure that the layout has traveled over 3,100 miles so far to attend conventions.
+We figure that the layout traveled over 4,500 miles to attend conventions.

 Do you take the ORS layout to train shows?

 No. The ORS layout is designed specifically for operation, and its dead-ended aisle structure isn't a good fit for public viewing by large numbers of people.
-Plus, in order to make the effort of moving the layout worthwhile, we feel that we need to be able to be set up and running for at least four days, straight.
+Plus, in order to make the effort of moving the layout worthwhile, we feel that we need to be able to be set up and running for at least four days, straight at a time.
 Very few events other than NMRA National Conventions are set up to permit that.

-What does it take to move the ORS layout?
+What did it take to move the ORS layout?